Ted is covered up with a Christmas blanket fully clothed, button-down shirt, sweater, khakis, belt and all. He looks like he’s going to work.

 I had done a quick google search on how to communicate with late stage, non-verbal Alzheimer’s patients.
 Apparently trying to hold eye contact was one way of engaging, but for the most part Ted’s eyes were closed.

 But, every once in awhile he would smile spontaneously, his bright blue eyes would light up and for a moment, I felt like I could see who he was.
 His wife Debbie told me that he just liked to hear women’s voices.
 She said he always loved women.
 He was an obstetrician after all.
-(Read: He had seen millions of vaginas in his day.
-My words, not hers).

 I didn’t know how to communicate with someone who lived in silence.
 I told him about my most recent ski trips, how excited I was to have Thanksgiving with the family, asked him about his wife and little beloved dog, Bella.
 I read him books of fun facts and talked to him about politics.
 (The only political conversations I would ever agree to have).
 I almost expected him to respond.
 When he never did, I always felt self-conscious like that my words carried more weight when there was no other noise to drown them out.